szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 It's obvious, this controller does not have one responsibility, this is typical DI abuse.
 The above controller needs to be aware of many dependencies and has to handle many aspects of the business logic.
-Such examples should be considered as a bad design and DI misuse.
+Such example should be considered a bad design and DI misuse.

-As it is with everything in life if you will misuse the DI you can get your project in trouble.
+As it is with everything in life if you misuse the DI you can get your project in trouble.
-So in the final, you will end up with less readable code, it will be more difficult to manage and you will lose all of the benefits which I mentioned above.
+So in the end, you will end up with less readable code, it will be more difficult to manage, and you will lose all the benefits that I mentioned above.
 The final result will be counterproductive.

-I would like to mention Uncle Bob's tweet, pretty old but I think it explains it better than everything that I can bring you to the table.
+I would like to mention Uncle Bob's tweet, pretty old, but I think it explains it better than everything that I can bring you to the table.

 {{< twitter_simple 308980513929035776 >}}